-CE 270 Applied Mechanics I (Statics) (3)
+CE 270 Applied Mechanics I (3)

-The study of forces, resultants, and equilibrium; analysis of trusses, frames, and machines; centroids, moments of inertia; friction.
+The study and analysis of forces, resultants, equilibrium, trusses, frames, machines, centroids, moments of inertia, and friction.

-Prerequisite: PHYS 170 with a grade of C or better and MATH 231 credit with a grade of C or better or concurrent registration.
+Prerequisites: PHYS 170 with a grade of C or better and MATH 243 with a grade of C or better or concurrent registration.

-CE 271 Applied Mechanics II (Dynamics) (3)
+CE 271 Applied Mechanics II (3)

-The study of dynamics of particles and rigid bodies; force, acceleration, impulse-momentum, work-energy.
-Prerequisite: CE 270 with a grade of C or better and MATH 232 with a grade of C or better or concurrent registration.
+The study of dynamics of particles and rigid bodies.
+Topics include force, acceleration, the impulsemomentum theorem, and the work-energy theorem.

+Prerequisites: CE 270 with a grade of C or better and MATH 244 with a grade of C or better or concurrent registration.